 Jesus Was Way Cool: Religious people are one of Maher's favorite targets.
 It is common for him to mock conservative Christians for failing to live up to Jesus' teachings on matters such as the killing of Osama bin Laden.

 Our intention was good; to penetrate Iraq and bring it to a glorious euphoric climax.
 But it's clear now, that's not going to happen... and yet, we're still pounding away, causing the whole area to become painfully inflamed... and in that situation the kindest thing you can do is just pull out.

-- Opposites Attract: Fond of having Ann Coulter as a guest, and it's rumored they used to date.
+Opposites Attract: Fond of having Ann Coulter as a guest, who he's said is a friend of his, and it's rumored they used to date.

 A lot of this stems from him admitting that it was his old show that ended up making her famous.